apache/apisix/docs/en/latest/plugins/openid-connect.md

 #### 5. Invalid Client Secret

 Verify if `client_secret` is valid and correct.
 An invalid `client_secret` would lead to an authentication failure and no token shall be returned and stored in session.

+#### 6. Multi identity providers support

+If you use multi identity providers on different paths within the same host, you might encounter the access token being passed to the wrong backend services.
+You can set different `session.name` to avoid session being overwritten.